Skip to Main Content

 Announcements

-Be aware that all students are automatically subscribed to the announcements (formerly news forum) in your course, so it is an easy way to communicate with your whole class.
+All students are automatically subscribed to announcements, which allows you to communicate with your whole class.
 Students will receive announcements posts as an email, and will also be able to view them within Moodle.
-Students are unable to post or reply to announcements posts.
-If you would like for them to be able to do so, create a separate Forum under Add an activity.
-With this knowledge in mind, do the following:
+Students are unable to post or reply to announcements.
+To write an announcement, do the following:

 1. Click announcements on your course homepage.

-2. Click add a new topic.
+2. Click add discussion topic.
 Fill out the information on the page and select post to forum.
-Note: There is a 30 minute delay before the post will be sent out.
-Click advanced and select send forum post notifications with no time-editing delay if you prefer that the post be shared immediately.
+There is a 30 minute delay before the post will be sent out.
+To avoid this, click advanced and select send forum post notifications with no time-editing delay to share your post immediately.

 Forum

-Note that the forum activity enables asynchronous threaded discussion between students and faculty.
-In a forum, participants can post comments and share content (files, videos, links, etc).
+The forum activity enables asynchronous threaded discussion between students and faculty.
+In a forum, participants can post comments and share content.
 Forums can be graded using whole forum grading, making it easy to award points/credit for student participation.
 Before creating the forum, consider these online discussion strategies in our Tips for Teaching Online, and then do the following:

-2. From the drop-down option, add an activity or resource, click on forum.
+2. Select add an activity or resource and select forum.

-3. On the adding a new forum page, add a forum name (required).
+3. On the next page, add a forum name (required).

-5. You can add a description, additional files, minimum word count, and dates the forum is available.
+5. You can add a description, additional files, minimum word count, and dates.
 Use Groups if you wish students to have discussions in smaller groups.

-6. Forums can be graded by changing the settings under whole forum grading from none to scale/point.
+6. Forums can be graded by changing the settings under whole forum grading from none to scale or point.

-8. To monitor individual student participation in forums, go to your list of participants in the course, and click on a student's name.
-Under reports, you can click complete report to view student participation.
-For courses with very active forum discussion, this may prove easier than going through each forum to track individual engagement.
+8. To monitor student participation in forums, go to your list of participants in the course and click on a student's name.
+Under reports, click complete report to view student participation.
+This may prove easier than going through each forum to track individual engagement.

 Quickmail

-Note that with Quickmail you can send messages to one or many students.
-You should remember that students are unable to send messages through Quickmail.
+With Quickmail, you can send messages to one or many students.
+Remember that students are unable to send messages through Quickmail.
 To send a message, do the following:

 3. Choose individuals or groups to receive your message.